rlauer6/make-cpan-dist/README.md

 _Make sure you have the `autotools` tool chain installed.
 If you are using a RedHat derived Linux distribution, install the `autoconf` package using `yum`.
 If you are using a Debian based system then you may have success using `apt` to install the project.
-This may not be important to you but the project (`make-cpan-dist`) itself can create an rpm file._

 ```
 autreconf -i --force